-The board does not monitor time-releasing and cash-releasing savings against Efficient Government targets.
-The board should be able to demonstrate that it has systems that allow it to monitor and record cash-releasing and time-releasing savings.
-This should include demonstrating the link between time-releasing savings and increased performance against targets without the need for additional investment.
+The board does not monitor cash-releasing savings against Efficient Government targets.
+The board should be able to demonstrate that it has systems that allow it to monitor and record cash-releasing savings.

 Public reporting

 Boards do not properly report performance against key targets to the public and other external stakeholders, including detailed analysis of performance against key targets.
 The board should demonstrate public accountability through a comprehensive analysis of performance in the operating and financial review accompanying the financial statements and subsequently the annual report.